Singapore before dawn © night86mare

 -Go shopping on Orchard Road, the retail and entertainment hub of the bustling city-state.

--Go on the Singapore Zoo's famous Night Safari, where a huge variety of nocturnal animals (from tigers to tarsiers) can be glimpsed.
+-Experience the famous Night Safari at Singapore Zoo, where a huge variety of nocturnal animals (from tigers to tarsiers) can be glimpsed.

 -Go for a picnic in the Bukit Timah Nature Reserve, one of two urban rainforests worldwide.